Verizon to reorganize business segments

-(Reuters) - Verizon Communications Inc (VZ.N) said on Monday it will reorganize its business segments into Consumer, Business and Verizon Media Group/Oath.
+Nov 5 (Reuters) - Verizon Communications Inc said on Monday it will reorganize its business segments into Consumer, Business and Verizon Media Group/Oath.

 Previously, the largest U.S. wireless carrier’s operating structure was split between wireless and wireline, which included its Fios internet and video products.